Are Gibson Basses Any Good

 Contributions to rock and roll

 The Gibson LPB bass is another example.
-It is an exceptionally well-designed bass that stayed in tune through aggressive and active play.
+It is an exceptionally well-designed bass that stays in tune through aggressive and active play.
 The LPB’s neck is 20 frets and 1.625 inches thick at the nut.
 The three-way adjustment bridge allows the player to fine-tune spacing without compromising action.
 The body is constructed of mahogany and maple and has an ebony fingerboard to provide a brighter tone.

 The Gibson Ripper is another noteworthy instrument.
 It features a four-position Varitone knob and Bill Lawrence-designed Super Humbuckers.
 It also features a sleek body reminiscent of Nirvana’s punk rock aesthetic.
 The guitar is powered by an active electronics system designed by Bob Moog.